Marioso06/flowers_classification_app/Lab_Assignment2_Instructions.md

 **DVC Remote Storage Link**:

-    Provide a link or reference to the remote storage where your data is versioned.
+    Provide a link or reference to the remote storage where your data is versioned and sotored (remember that you will be using your Google Drive as a remote storage).